 LMR users homed in the IWF shall have the ability to enable, apply, or disable a functional alias in the MC system for the use in communication with MC service users.

-Editor's Note: The corresponding service profiles in the MC system for LMR user homed to IWF are FFS.

-Editor's Note: How the MC service system authorizes the actions of users homed in the IWF is FFS.

 The functional alias feature is not a requirement in 3GPP TS 22.179 [3] and is therefore an optional feature for systems that support 3GPP TS 22.179 [3].